 Brae supports local and global farmers.
 We know our local farmers by name, pay them on time and ensure profits flow to them directly.
 Specialty products such as coffee, tea, chocolate and organic cotton bed linen are sourced from fair-trade intermediaries who guarantee ethical and environmentally sustainable trade practices.

 Brae supports the local community.
 Over $10,000 each year is committed to education, sporting and charity organisations.
+In January 2020, $29,500 was raised for bushfire relief.
 Local and emerging artists, artisans and crafts people are supported through a revolving art program.
 Long-term unemployed and disadvantaged youth are provided with pathways into work.

 Brae feeds people well.
 Menus are plant-focussed with the vast majority of plants served grown organically on site in regenerated, healthy soil, producing tastier, more nutritious food.

 Brae treats staff fairly.
-Staff work a maximum of two late nights per week (reducing to one in February 2020).
-Annual closures twice a year allow for dedicated leave periods, including an extended break every Christmas.
-Staff wellness is supported with formal annual appraisals and a professional coach delivering monthly culture and team building sessions.
+Staff work only one late night per week.
+Annual closures twice a year allow for dedicated leave periods, including Christmas and New Year.
+Staff wellness is supported with a professional coach delivering regular culture and team building sessions and formal career development systems in place.

 Brae practices regenerative farming.
-Chemical fertilisers, pesticides and herbicides were eliminated from Brae Farm on opening and efforts focused on improving soil health and land regeneration.
-Hundreds of trees are planted on the property each year, with more than 1,000 native trees and hundreds of perennial food plants added so far, improving biodiversity for fauna and flora and reducing our carbon footprint.
+Chemical fertilisers, pesticides and herbicides have been eliminated from Brae Farm and efforts focused on improving soil health and land regeneration.
+Hundreds of trees are planted on the property each year, with more than 1,000 native trees and hundreds of perennial food plants already added, improving biodiversity for fauna and flora and reducing our carbon footprint.

 Brae is water self-sufficient.
-Water tanks with a total capacity of 160,000 litres capture rainwater for cooking, washing and drinking in both the restaurant and guest suites.
+Tanks with a total capacity of 160,000 litres capture rainwater for cooking, washing and drinking in both the restaurant and guest suites.
 Three dams capture run-off used to irrigate vegetables, eliminating the need for municipal water.

 Brae generates solar energy.
 17 megawatt hours of solar electricity is generated on-site annually, offsetting 1.34 tonnes of carbon each month.